 - Add compost around the plants (without touching the plant itself)

-- And the rest is up to mother nature.
+- And the rest is up to Mother Nature.

 Now that you have grown tons of tomatoes from seed — too many to eat — you can throw them into a pot and make up a delicious sauce to get you through to next year’s harvest.
 It’s better, however, to plan in advance, as sauces do much better with the less juicy Roma variety tomatoes.
 I like to stew my Romas with garlic, olive oil and salt.
-I slow cook them for a couple hours until the sauce has reduced some, and then can them.
+I slow cook them for a couple of hours until the sauce has reduced some, and then can them.

 There are a variety of different canning techniques, so have a look around the Internet and find what suits you best.
 I personally like the Mother Earth News website most for this.